tomjnunez/task_manager_redux/README.md

 The 001 in the file name above helps us keep our migrations in order.
 If we create a table in one migration and then later in our project decide that we need to add a column to that table, the file names will keep us from trying to add a column to a table that doesn't yet exist.

-Go ahead and add the code below to your newly created migration.
+Add the code below to your newly created migration.

 ```
 # db/migrations/001_create_tasks.rb